virtuozzo/cloudscripting-docs/docs/creating-templates/selecting-containers.md

 ## All Containers By Group

-`nodeGroup`
-list of available predefined node groups.
+The `nodeGroup` value is used to point out all containers within a specific layer. list of available predefined node groups.
 Sync exec one by one, available nodeGroup

 - `bl`